 Grade 10 OSSLT

-Results from the Spring 2018 administration of the OSSLT mark the tenth straight year that Dufferin-Peel students have exceeded the provincial success rate among students eligible to participate for the first time.
-This year, 82% of Dufferin-Peel students who wrote the OSSLT for the first time successfully completed the test.
-This result is consistent with the previous year's performance in terms of the proportion of Dufferin-Peel students who passed the test.
+Results from the Spring 2019 administration of the OSSLT marks the eleventh straight year that DPCDSB students have exceeded the provincial success rate among students eligible to participate for the first time.
+This year, 83% of DPCDSB students who wrote the OSSLT for the first time successfully completed the test.
+This result represents a slight increase (+1%) from the previous year's performance in terms of the proportion of DPCDSB students who passed the test on their first attempt.
 Staff members are focusing on ways to improve student success on this graduation requirement in the coming year.